-GUIDE TO THE ACCREDITATION OF JOINT PROGRAMMES USING THE EUROPEAN APPROACH
+GUIDE TO THE ACCREDITATION OF JOINT PROGRAMMES USING THE EUROPEAN APPROACH enga. eqar/// 150 9001 150 27001

 This document outlines the standards for quality assurance of joint programmes following the framework of the European Approach for Quality Assurance of Joint Programmes.
 Its aim is to guide the leaders of joint programmes through the internal self-assessment process and support the panels in assessing whether the standards have been met.